espressif/esptool/docs/en/espefuse/index.rst

     SPI_PAD_CONFIG_HD      Override SD_DATA_2 pad (GPIO9/SPIHD)              = 0 R/W (0x0)
     SPI_PAD_CONFIG_CS0     Override SD_CMD pad (GPIO11/SPICS0)               = 0 R/W (0x0)

-On ESP32 chips without integrated SPI flash, these efuses are set to zero in the factory.
+On {IDF_TARGET_NAME} chips without integrated SPI flash, these efuses are set to zero in the factory.
 This causes the default GPIO pins (shown in the summary output above) to be used for the SPI flash.

-On ESP32 chips with integrated internal SPI flash, these efuses are burned in the factory to the GPIO numbers where the flash is connected.
+On {IDF_TARGET_NAME} chips with integrated internal SPI flash, these efuses are burned in the factory to the GPIO numbers where the flash is connected.
 These values override the defaults on boot.

 In order to change the SPI flash pin configuration, these efuses can be burned to the GPIO numbers where the flash is connected.
 If at least one of these efuses is burned, all of of them must be set to the correct values.